On singular Hilbert schemes of points: Local structures and tautological sheaves: Euler characteristics of tautological sheaves

 \end{remark}

-\begin{remark} It is very desirable to have at least a conjectural formula for each individual $H(A_{\lambda};\mathbf{t})$.
-Then it is probable to show (\ref{eq-sum-1}), or (\ref{eq-sum-1'}), as a combinatorial identity, and thus avoid the cumbersome verifications in the final step of the proof of proposition \ref{prop-verify-local}, once and for all. \end{remark}
+\begin{remark} It is very desirable to have an at least conjectural formula for every single $H(A_{\lambda};\mathbf{t})$.
+Then it should be possible to show (\ref{eq-sum-1}), or (\ref{eq-sum-1'}), as a combinatorial identity and thus avoid the cumbersome verifications in the final step of the proof of Proposition~\ref{prop-verify-local}, once and for all. \end{remark}